drug-design/course/docs/chapters/adme-properties.md

     ![](https://media.drugdesign.org/course/adme-properties/4_5_4_0_0_1n1_f2.png){: loading=lazy }
 ### Metabolism and Drug Design

-Metabolism is one of the most important determinants of the pharmacokinetic profile of a drug.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/metabolism-drug-design-51a4aa69'><i class='fa fa-play' aria-hidden='true'></i></button>Metabolism is one of the most important determinants of the pharmacokinetic profile of a drug.
 Low metabolic stability (highly metabolized compound) usually leads to a poor bioavailability and fast elimination.
 Furthermore, the metabolic transformation of a drug can lead to active and toxic metabolites that influence directly the pharmacological outcome.
 A good understanding of drug metabolism can optimize the metabolic stability of a compound and lead to the design of better drugs.
 In the following pages some examples of approaches that  control and take advantage of  metabolism in drug design are presented.
 *[bioavailability]: The percentage of drug that is detected in the systemic circulation after its administration.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[pharmacokinetic]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.